medhan-sh/Containerised-shell-/README.md

 Implements Linux namespaces (UTS, PID, MNT, NET), cgroups, chroot, and an Alpine Linux rootfs — no Docker, no libraries.
+Haven't started working on the TUI tho :(

 <img width="464" height="127" alt="Screenshot 2026-06-08 at 9 54 30 PM" src="https://github.com/user-attachments/assets/52bc2fc3-ecb1-4da9-90a6-a327a181e171" />